 HT Collage experiment before Cultural Value Submission

-'Looking Harder, Thinking Differently' is a research project with The Dermatology Centre at Salford Royal NHS Foundation Trust based on a pilot programme to find out if visual observation skillsin trainee dermatologists can be improved through analysing works of arts.
+'Looking Harder, Thinking Differently' was a research project with The Dermatology Centre at Salford Royal NHS Foundation Trust based on a pilot programme begun in 2015 to find out if visual observation skillsin trainee dermatologists could be improved through analysing works of arts and working with an artist.
+A unique collaboration between a research medical team, patients and Salford Art Gallery enabled the group to make a difference in the training of new recruits to dermatology.

 The University of Nottingham's 'Clay Transformations' project investigated the therapeutic uses of clay and was part of an important project developing clinical research teams (in this case psychologists) with artists.